karolkozub/KKSwizzler/README.md

 It's most useful for debugging and code analysis.
 It makes it a lot easier and faster to add and then change swizzled methods.

 To use it you have to add a method following a simple naming pattern.
-Swizzled methods have to start with swizzle$<classname>$, after which follows the methods name.
+Swizzled methods have to start with swizzle$&lt;classname&gt;$, after which follows the methods name.
 Both instance and class methods are supported

 Usage examples
 --------------